Marine Anchor

 Setting Technique

 Proper setting technique is crucial for maximizing holding power.
-This involves slowly lowering the ship anchor, allowing it to penetrate the seabed, and applying backward pressure to set it securely.
+This involves slowly lowering the ship anchors, allowing it to penetrate the seabed, and applying backward pressure to set it securely.
 Setting techniques may vary depending on the anchor type and bottom conditions.

 Let's have a chat